 Same as Core Texts and Ideas 326R and Liberal Arts Honors 351J.
 Explore American politics and culture and examine how the parts of America fit together as a whole.
 Three lecture hours a week for one semester.
 Only one of the following may be counted: Core Texts and Ideas 326R, 335 (Topic: Regime Persp Amer Poltc-Honors), Government 379C, 379S (Topic 3), Liberal Arts Honors 350 (Topic: Regime Persp on Amer Politics), 351J.
-Prerequisite: Upper-division standing, six semester hours of government coursework, and a grade point average of at least 3.50.
+Prerequisite: Upper-division standing, six semester hours of government coursework, and a grade point average of at least in Democratic Pol), 351K.
+Prerequisite: Upper-division standing, six semester hours of coursework in Government, and a grade point average of at least 3.50.